iMi-digital/shibboleth-contao-login-client-bundle/README.md

 * shibd / mod_shib is installed
 * The Shibboleth login handler is available in `/Shibboleth.sso/Login` (this is the default in mod_shib)
 * Verify that the login works in general by opening `/Shibboleth.sso/Login`.
-* The module currently [expects the following fields](https://github.com/iMi-digital/shibboleth-contao-login-client-bundle/issues/2) to be set in the `env` by the shibd module:
+* The module currently [expects the following fields](https://github.com/iMi-digital/shibboleth-contao-login-client-bundle/issues/2) to be set in the `env` by the Apache shibd module:
   ```
   REDIRECT_unscoped-affiliation
   REDIRECT_uid